Counting Guidance for High Fidelity Text-to-Image Synthesis: Experiments

-For the text prompt \textit{“two onions and two tomatoes on the table,”} we find that Stable Diffusion suffers from the semantic information mixing problem and generates red onions instead of tomatoes.
-Due to our attention map guidance, our method creates real tomatoes.
-As Attend-and-Excite is also based on attention map optimization, it successfully generates real tomatoes but fails to generate the exact number of onions.
+For \textit{“two onions and two tomatoes on the table”}, Stable Diffusion suffers from the semantic information mixing problem and generates red onions instead of tomatoes.
+Due to our attention map guidance, our method creates realistic tomatoes.
+As Attend-and-Excite is also based on attention map optimization, it successfully generates realistic tomatoes but fails to generate the exact number of onions.

+\paragraph{Failure Cases.} \cref{failure} highlights some failure cases of our method concerning the selection of $s_{count}$.
+For the prompt \textit{“eighteen suitcases”}, the vanilla Stable Diffusion generates only four suitcases.
+Given the large gap between eighteen and four, with $s_{count}=1$, our method adds only one additional suitcase.
+Increasing $s_{count}$ to 3 results in more suitcases, but it compromises the structure and quality of the image.
+At $s_{count}=10$, the image becomes significantly distorted.
+These results emphasize the critical importance of careful hyperparameter selection.